St. Elizabeths Hospital: Peak operation

 Soon after the hospital opened to patients in January 1855, it became known officially as the Government Hospital for the Insane.
 During the Civil War, the West Lodge, originally built for male African-American patients, was used as a general hospital by the U.S. Navy.
 The unfinished east wing of the main building was used by the U.S. Army as a general hospital for sick and wounded soldiers.
 The Army hospital officially took the name of St. Elizabeth's Army Medical Hospital to differentiate it from the psychiatric hospital in the west wing of the same building.
 The name St. Elizabeth's was derived from the colonial-era name for the tract of land on which the hospital was built.

 After the Civil War and the closing of the Army's hospital, the St. Elizabeth's name was used unofficially and intermittently until 1916.
-Congress passed legislation changing the name from the Government Hospital for the Insane to St. Elizabeths Hospital, inexplicably omitting the possessive apostrophe.
-It also transferred the hospital to be administered by the United States Department of Interior.
+Congress passed legislation changing the name from the Government Hospital for the Insane to St. Elizabeths Hospital, omitting the possessive apostrophe.
+It also transferred the hospital's administration to the United States Department of the Interior.

-In the late 19th century the hospital temporarily housed animals that were brought back from expeditions for the Smithsonian Institution.
+In the late 19th century, the hospital temporarily housed animals that were brought back from expeditions for the Smithsonian Institution.
 There were no other federal facilities for such purpose, as the National Zoo had not been built.

-In the 1940s to 1950s, St Elizabeths was using electro-shock in an effort to treat mental illness.
-In this period, it applied electro-shock and other treatments in an attempt to convert homosexual individuals to heterosexual, in the mistaken belief that they were suffering from mental illness.
-St. Elizabeths is considered one of the more notorious institutions of repression of the LGBTQ community.